deeprjs/deepr/README.md

 #### Array

-Finally, by embedding an object into an array, we can access the elements of a collection.
+Finally, by specifying an array, we can access the elements of a collection.
 For example:

 ```json
 {